 Sanibel Water Activities: 5 Ways to Explore the Islands

 Sanibel and Captiva Islands welcome thousands of visitors annually who enjoy spending time outdoors in their own personal paradise.
 And what better way to explore paradise than trying one of these Sanibel water activities?
-Whether looking to relax on a sunset cruise or spend the day shelling with the family, Sanibel offers several fun ways to play and make memories.
-Your adventure awaits, so read on to learn about the top Sanibel water activities:
+Whether looking to relax on a sunset cruise or spend the day shelling with family, Sanibel offers fun ways to play and make memories.
+Adventure awaits, so learn about the top Sanibel water activities.